 Watch out for one of our popular food festivals, with plenty of local produce, demonstrations, music and a vibrant atmosphere, this is one of the best ways to discover new products and experience a true feel of Pembrokeshire’s food, heritage and culture.

 Pembrokeshire Agricultural Show

 In August visit the Pembrokeshire Agricultural show at Withybush showground, where the farming and countryside are showcased as well as the popular food hall.

 Narberth Food Festival

-November and December sees a series of Christmas markets in various locations from Picton and Pembroke Castle, Scolton Manor, Saundersfoot & Oriel y Parc in St Davids.
+During November and December a series of Christmas markets held in various locations from Picton and Pembroke Castle, Scolton Manor, Saundersfoot & Oriel y Parc in St Davids.
 They all have gift ideas, food and crafts, as well as the obligatory mulled wine and carols.